agiliopadua/compute_fep/examples/CH4hyd/README.md

 obtained with the same force field models used here: 2.27 kcal/mol [MR Shirts, VS Pande, J Chem Phys 122 (2005) 134508].

+These example calculations are for tutorial purposes only.
+The results may not be of research quality (not enough sampling, no evaluation of ideal-gas contributions, etc.)